-You might take into consideration adding emojis (apparently they increase the open rate) and numbers.
+You might take into consideration adding emojis (it has been proven that they increase the open rate) and numbers.

 Basically, in order to know which words you shouldn’t use, take a look at your spam inbox and avoid using the kind of words you’ll find there.

-Last thing regarding email subjects, try not to be repetitive.
+Last tip regarding email subjects, try not to be repetitive.

 Use different formats and test what works better.